 We aim to promote positive mental health for every member of our staff and student body.
 We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable students.
+All staff have the option to attend mental health training.
 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
-In an average classroom, three children will be suffering from a diagnosable mental health issue.
+One in six children, in Lancashire schools, will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for students affected both directly and indirectly by mental ill health.